Probing spin dynamics of ultra-thin van der Waals magnets via photon-magnon coupling: Results

 Signatures of the resonator--CGT-flake coupling are also characterised by $\keff$ of the hybrid system (Fig.\,\ref{fig02}\,(d)). $\keff$ is enhanced from the value of the resonator loss rate $\kappa_0$ due to an additional loss introduced by the magnon system characterized by the loss rate $\gamma$ \cite{Herskind2009, Huebl2013, Tabuchi2014}.
 Consistent with the $B_0$ dependence of $\wc$, $\keff$ shows a rich structure, having its main peak at $598\,\milli\tesla$, together with less prominent peaks distributed around it.
 Based on a formalism for coupled-harmonic-oscillator systems in the high cooperativity regime \cite{Herskind2009, Bushev2011, Khan2021}, we use the following to analyse our experimental results with multiple peaks:

 with the detuning factor for each resonance as $\Delta_k = \frac{g_{\mathrm{CGT}}\mu_{\mathrm{B}}}{\hbar} \left( B_0 - B_{\mathrm{FMR}, k} \right)$.

 Here, $\omega_{\mathrm{res,0}}$ is the resonator resonance frequency at $B_0 = 0\,\tesla$ and $m$ represents the curvature of the resonance frequency decrease due to the applied magnetic field. $B_{\mathrm{FMR}, k}$ is the CGT FMR field, $g_{\mathrm{CGT}}$ the g-factor of CGT and $g_{\mathrm{eff},k}$ gives the collective coupling strength between photon and magnon mode.
 The summation is over all resonance modes $k$ present on the low or high field (frequency) side of the main resonance mode, where $n$ gives the number of modes on one side.
 For simplicity, we assume a symmetric distribution of modes about the main mode.
 The large number of multiple modes and their strong overlap prevent a reliable application of a fully optimized fit to the data, due to the large number of free parameters required.
 In an effort to gain a good estimate of the model parameters we apply the model functions Eq.\,(\ref{eq1:weff}) and (\ref{eq2:keff}) in a two-step semi-optimized fashion (see SI for details).
-With this approach, we arrive at a model in good agreement with $\wc$ and $\keff$ (see dashed lines in Fig.\,\ref{fig02}\,(c), (d) and the SI for additional results).
+With this approach, we arrive at a model in good agreement with $\wc$ and $\keff$ (see orange dashed lines in Fig.\,\ref{fig02}\,(c), (d), exemplary showing the individual peaks of the orange dashed line in Fig.\,\ref{fig02}\,(d) and the SI for additional results and data).
 We can reproduce the data using $\gamma/2\pi = 94.03 \pm 5.95\,\mega\hertz$ and a collective coupling strength of the main mode of $13.25 \pm 1\,\mega\hertz$.
-Together with $\kappa_0/2\pi = 1.4 \pm 0.02\,\mega\hertz$ the system resides in the high cooperativity regime, classified by the cooperativity $C = \sfrac{\geff^2}{\kappa_0\gamma} = 1.3 > 1$ \cite{Herskind2009, Zhang_PRL2014}.
+Together with $\kappa_0/2\pi = 1.4 \pm 0.02\,\mega\hertz$ the system resides at the onset of the high cooperativity regime, classified by the cooperativity $C = \sfrac{\geff^2}{\kappa_0\gamma} = 1.3 > 1$ \cite{Herskind2009, Zhang_PRL2014}.
 In this regime, magnon polaritons are created and coherently exchange excitations between magnons and resonator photons on a rate given by $\geff$.
-The created MPs are, however, short lived and the excitations predominately dissipate in the magnonic system, as $\geff < \gamma$.
+The created MPs are, however, short lived and the excitations predominately dissipate in the magnonic system, as $\geff \ll \gamma$.